aptech/docs/docs/cmlmt/index.rst

 Constrained Maximum Likelihood MT (CMLMT)
 =========================================
-A constrained maximum likelihood package for GAUSS.
+A constrained maximum likelihood package for **GAUSS**.

 Description
 ----------------
-CMLMT provides methods for statistical inference of weighted or unweighted, bounded or unbounded maximum likelihood models with general constraints.
+**CMLMT** provides methods for statistical inference of weighted or unweighted, bounded or unbounded maximum likelihood models with general constraints.

-COMT's ability to handle general nonlinear functions and nonlinear constraints along with other features, such as the Trust Region Method, allow you to solve a wide range of sophisticated optimization problems.
-Built on the speed and number crunching ability of the GAUSS platform, COMT quickly computes solutions to large problems, making it ideal for large scale Monte Carlo or Bootstrap optimizations.
+**CMLMT's**  ability to handle general nonlinear functions and nonlinear constraints along with other features, such as the Trust Region Method, allow you to solve a wide range of sophisticated optimization problems.
+Built on the speed and number crunching ability of the GAUSS platform, **CMLMT**  quickly computes solutions to large problems, making it ideal for large scale Monte Carlo or Bootstrap optimizations.

 Installation
 --------------
 Please `contact us <https://www.aptech.com/contact-us>`_ with to request pricing and installation information.

-If you already own CMLMT, you can use the `GAUSS Package Manager <https://www.aptech.com/blog/gauss-package-manager-basics/>`_ to install CMLMT.
+If you already own **CMLMT** , you can use the `GAUSS Package Manager <https://www.aptech.com/blog/gauss-package-manager-basics/>`_ to install CMLMT.

 Key Features
 ------------------------------